Working to end sexual violence

 Rape Crisis Scotland provides a national rape crisis helpline and email support for anyone affected by sexual violence, no matter when or how it happened.

-The helpline is normally open from 6pm to midnight, 7 days a week, and offers free and confidential initial and crisis support and information.The helpline can also put you in touch with local rape crisis centres or other services for ongoing support.
-The helpline offers a mincom service for deaf or hard of hearing people, and can arrange for language interpreters if your first language is not English.
+The National Helpline is normally open from 6pm to midnight, 7 days a week, and offers free and confidential initial and crisis support and information.The helpline can also put you in touch with local rape crisis centres or other services for ongoing support.
+The helpline can arrange for language interpreters if your first language is not English.